 American Funds R Shares: 'R' Is for Retirement

-Most of the share class types of American funds on the market are either A shares (front-load) or B shares (backload contingent deferred sales charge).
+Most of the share class types of mutual funds on the market are either Class A shares (front-load) or Class B shares (backload contingent deferred sales charge).
 Loads don't work in 401(k) plans because of administrative complexities and expenses.

-To get around the sales charge challenge in 401(k) plans, brokers can use R shares for retirement plans like 401(k)s.
-R share American funds don't have a front load or back load sales charge but most of them do charge a 12b-1 fee, up to the legal limit of 1%.
+To get around the sales charge challenge in 401(k) plans, brokers can use American Funds Class R shares for retirement plans like 401(k)s.
+Class R share's don't have a front load or back load sales charge but most of them do carry an annual expense.

 Since expenses are a significant factor in long-term returns (all other things being equal, higher expenses result in lower returns), investors are smart to lean toward the cheapest R shares from American funds.